BestTimesToVisit.com Logo

 safety

-Auckland is generally a very safe city, but like anywhere, it's wise to be aware of your surroundings, especially in busy nightlife areas like the Viaduct Harbour after dark.
-Keep your valuables secure and avoid leaving them unattended on beaches or in parks.
+Auckland is generally a very safe city, but like anywhere, be aware of your surroundings, especially in busy tourist areas or at night.
+Keep valuables secure and avoid leaving them unattended on beaches or in cars.
+The emergency number is 111 for police, fire, or ambulance.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.